axelkar/dt-tools/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## LSP

+The VSCode extension's documentation can be found [here](vscode/README.md).

-The language server is currently only packaged for Neovim with the `./crates/dt-lsp/lsp.lua` script.
+The language server is also packaged for Neovim with the `./crates/dt-lsp/lsp.lua` script.

 ```sh
 cd ./crates/dt-lsp